Others (film): Release

 Others released in theatres on 7 November 2025.

 Reception

 Abhinav Subramanian of The Times of India gave 3/5 stars and wrote "Where Others loses steam is in its inability to generate real grip despite having the pieces in place.
 The investigation unfolds in a straight line, revealing clues at regular intervals, but it never builds the kind of mounting dread that makes thrillers compulsive. [...]
 The film works best when you focus on where it's going rather than how it gets there."

 Avinash Ramachandran of Cinema Express gave 1.5/5 stars and wrote "Apart from focus and finesse, Others also needed a fair share of restraint because it is so all over the place that it takes away even the slightest of goodwill the film generated till the final act."
 Maalai Malar gave 3/5 stars and Dinamalar gave 2.75/5 stars.
+The film was also reviewed by Vikatan and Hindu Tamil Thisai.